-Now, let’s consider a situation wherein you are working on one of the work packages and looking at WBS dictionary for acceptance criteria.
+Let us consider a situation wherein you are working on one of the work packages.
+And, looking at the WBS dictionary for acceptance criteria.
 You have completed the development of the deliverable and sent it to the Quality Control.
-You are surprised to see that the quality control team rejected the deliverable stating that it is not meeting the acceptance criteria.
+You are surprised to see that the quality control team rejected the deliverable.
+They stated that it is not meeting the acceptance criteria.

 PMBOK® Guide Sixth Edition Defines Configuration Management as

-“A subsystem of the overall project management system.
-It is a collection of formal documented procedures used to apply technical and administrative direction and surveillance to: identify and document the functional and physical characteristics of a product, result, service, or component; control any changes to such characteristics; record and report each change and its implementation status; and support the audit of the products, results, or components to verify conformance to requirements.
-It includes the documentation, tracking systems, and defined approval levels necessary for authorizing and controlling changes.”
+A subsystem of the overall project management system.
+It is a collection of formal documented procedures used to apply technical and administrative direction and surveillance to recognize and document the functional and physical characteristics of a product, result, service, or component; control any changes to such characteristics; record and report each change and it is implementation status; and support the audit of the products, results, or components to verify conformance to requirements.
+It includes the documentation, tracking systems, & defined approval levels necessary for authorizing & controlling changes.

 Let’s discuss one point at a time; this would make it easier to understand the definition:

-How implicate these points in a Project?
+Now the question is how to implicate these points in a Project?

 We need to first start from Configuration management planning, and the result of this planning could be Configuration management Plan.

 PMBOK® Guide Sixth Edition Defines Configuration management plan as,